travelsauro

 CONS: No zoom.

-The Sealife 3.0 is an underwater camera that you can actually use for diving, and not only for snorkeling.
+The Sealife differs from the rest of the models because it’s specially designed for diving and snorkeling.
+The main advantage is that you don’t need a housing.
 You can take amazing pictures (thanks to its 16 MP sensor) and videos (it can record in 4K), and bring it down as low as 60 meters in depth.
 The camera is easy to use with quick setup menus.

 CHECK OUT the Sealife Micro 3.0 + 5000 Dual Light Set!